Reinga Bloxham

-Reinga Bloxham, also known as Reinga Te Huia, is a former New Zealand netball player and current coach.
+Reinga Bloxham (born c.1975), also known as Reinga Te Huia, is a former New Zealand netball player and current coach.
 During the Coca-Cola Cup/National Bank Cup era, she played for Southern Sting.
 From 2016 to 2024, she served as head coach of Southern Steel in the ANZ Premiership.
 In 2017 and 2018, Bloxham guided Steel to two successive ANZ Premiership titles.
 In 2024 she was appointed as head coach of the Cardiff Dragons in the Netball Super League.

 Early life and family

 Bloxham is a Māori with Ngāti Kahungunu affiliations.
 She was born and raised in Southland.
 Differing sources give her place of birth as either Gore or Wyndham.
 She is a niece of Georgie Salter, the former New Zealand netball international.
 Bloxham is the mother of two children, a son, Te Kaanu (born, c.
 2000) and a daughter, Maraea (born, c.
 2005).
 Bloxham is also a primary school teacher.